-Knowing the Three Categories of Hazardous Waste
+Categories of Hazardous Waste

 The disposal process for hazardous waste and nonhazardous waste can vary considerably, so it is imperative to know what is considered hazardous waste and what is not.
-The EPA defines three types of hazardous waste: listed, characteristic, and mixed radiological waste.
+The EPA defines three categories of hazardous waste: listed, characteristic, and mixed radiological waste.
 Each of these categories has subcategories that can become very precise, but the basics are as follows.

 Listed wastes are those that come from manufacturing processes and identifiable industries or can be created from commercial product chemical wastes.
 There are four types of listed waste: F, K, P, and U waste.

-Wastes on the F-list come from non-specific sources.
+F-listed waste comes from non-specific sources.
 They are generated from manufacturing and industrial processes, but these processes can occur in many different sectors of industry.
 The EPA defines seven groups of F-list wastes and they are grouped by the manner in which they are created.

 In contrast to F-list wastes, K-list wastes do have specific sources.
 They, too, come from manufacturing and industrial processes, but they originate from identifiable industries such as wood preservation, petroleum refining, and explosives manufacturing.
 There are 13 of these categories; detailed descriptions can be found in the Code of Federal Regulations, Title 40 section 261.32.